zompiexx/wargames/README.md

 5) I am planning to write a customised version of the IMSAI 8080 program which includes a telnet client and system calls to play the samples.
 The server could then be a separate Linux machine in a remote location.

 Still to do: Requested
-1) allow users to run global thermonuclear war after login.
-2) able to use dialer for connecting to outside/other telnet systems.
-3) include the internet access for users of wopr
-4) maybe add some of the other games, ie, poker, blackjack, zork, I know is available as text game.
+allow users to run global thermonuclear war after login. [decided not to implement this as would require major re-sequencing in code] maybe add some of the other games, ie, poker, blackjack, zork, I know is available as text game. maybe an area that shows war room current screen with stats or projections. [quite complicated to code this, and would probably work better with a dedicated display output on server]
-4) bring up current defcon level.
-5) maybe an area that shows war room current screen with stats or projections.
-6) Subs- I remember a scene about Subs on game scene,  where David says blow them out of the water.
-Maybe those to start.
-Oh and you could add in the list
-7) turn on off the Joshua account command. [completed]
-8) capability to change area codes in the dialer-this could also be 1 of the sysadmin commands
-9) a command to List commands. ?
-Or List commands
-10) would like to see, q or x used for those-instead of having to type full command.
-11) change users levels access numbers to either start at 5 or 1 as to access level- like defcon  5 is highest access level or lowest access level, so later can build in other access levels.
-Sysadmin-all priv's, moderator-w/all except- -?, user w/internet-priv user w/ games-priv . user w/only view or something.
+Subs- I remember a scene about Subs on game scene,  where David says blow them out of the water.
+Maybe those to start. capability to change area codes in the dialer-this could also be 1 of the sysadmin commands change users levels access numbers to either start at 5 or 1 as to access level- like defcon  5 is highest access level or lowest access level, so later can build in other access levels.
+Sysadmin-all priv's, moderator-w/all except- -?, user w/internet-priv user w/ games-priv . user w/only view or something. [something for the future, if I create different roles] allow primary targets to be edited after input
-12) add on the Logon Screen, Welcome to NORAD, Cheyenne Mountain Complex.
-13) allow primary targets to be edited after input

 If you want to try it out for yourself, here are the steps: